Best Short Film

 Naming Sponsor: B.E.ZEE Productions

-This award will be given to an outstanding performance by a male or female actor in a submitted film.
+This award will be given to an outstanding performance by on-screen talent in a submitted film.
 The winner of this award will receive a $100 cash prize, and their own individual-sized trophy.

 Best Technical Achievement